 Jesus is also speaking to the many anxieties of those he was preaching to.
 Their anxiousness for their physical day-to-day survival is apparent from Jesus’ focus upon food and clothing.

-Although it is necessary to work to maintain the physical body, that should not be the focus in life.
+Although it is necessary to work to maintain the physical body, that should not be our focus in life.
 Life's focus should be upon regaining this relationship that Jesus is teaching about.

 If one is focused upon the physical body’s survival, its reputation, its family or its other physical needs, the focus cannot be upon Supreme Being.
 It is a simple matter of focus.

-Certainly one can focus first and foremost on the Supreme Being and use this physical body to get closer to Him and serve Him.
+Certainly, one can focus first and foremost on the Supreme Being and use this physical body to get closer to Him and serve Him.
 In such a consciousness, taking care of the body and family can also become part of that service.
-In this case the body can become a tool in ones focus towards God.
+In this case, the body can become a tool in our focus on God.

 There is a fine line here, however.
-The issue is focus.
-Consciousness.
+But the issue of focus influences our consciousness.

-At the end of the life of this body, our focus and consciousness directs us to our next destination.
-The mind is like a tell-tale - it indicates our direction.
+At the end of the life of this body, our focus and consciousness direct us to our next destination.
+The mind is like a wind vane — it indicates our direction.

-Redirecting our focus can be done through prayer, glorifying and praising the Supreme Being and His Holy Names, offerings, and learning more about Him through scripture.
+Redirecting our focus can be done through prayer, glorifying and praising the Supreme Being and His Holy Names, making offerings to God, and learning more about Him through scripture.
 Gradually, these activities will change our consciousness, and with this comes a change in our future course.